astronomer/docs/learn/airflow-dbt.md

 :::info

-If you are already familiar with Airflow and dbt Core check out this [github repository](https://github.com/astronomer/astro-dbt-provider-tutorial-example).
+If you are already familiar with Airflow and dbt Core and just want to get a project running, clone [Astronomers Cosmos example repository](https://github.com/astronomer/astro-dbt-provider-tutorial-example) and run it locally using the Astro CLI.

 :::